petephilipson/StatisticalModelling/docs/general_linear_models.md

 \end{align*}

 Overall it can be seen that the mileage decreases by 0.12 for every unit increase in engine displacement when the transmission is automatic, and by 0.04 units when the transmission is manual.
 The decrease is greater when the transmission is automatic, as we would expect based on our initial plot.
 The effect of engine displacement differs according to the transmission type and two non-parallel lines must be used to model the data.

+## Model selection criteria
+Recall $R^2 = \text{RSS}/\text{TSS}$, is the coefficient of determination, i.e. the proportion of the total (corrected) sum of squares of the response $Y$ explained by the model.
+The aim is to select a model that accounts for as much of this variation as is practical, i.e. we would like to only include regressors that are useful in some sense.

+However, $R^2$ cannot decrease as regressor variables are added to the model.
+Thus the maximum $R^2$ will always be the model that contains all the regressor variables.
+As more regressors are added $R^2$ increases, but 'tails off'.
+Thus, we could choose $k$ (the number of regressors to include) at the `elbow'.
+In addition, some alternative measures exist which can be minimised or maximised directly, removing some of the subjective issues based around using $R^2$ alone.

+### Model selection criteria: adjusted $R^2$